Four-dimensional gradient Ricci solitons with (half) nonnegative isotropic curvature: Further Discussions

 Under the stronger assumption of {\it uniformly} PIC, Cho-Li \cite{Cho-Li:23} proved that any $4$-dimensional complete ancient solution $g(t)$ must have nonnegative curvature operator $Rm\ge 0$.
 Here, by uniformly PIC it means that $g(t)$ has PIC and satisfies the additional pointwise pinching condition

 for some constant $\Lambda>0$.
 Furthermore, they showed that such ancient solutions necessarily have bounded curvature, provided they are $\kappa$-noncollapsed.
-Combining these properties with the result \cite[Corollary 1.6]{BN 23} of Brendle and Naff, it follows that any $4$-dimensional $\kappa$-noncollapsed, noncompact, complete ancient solution to the Ricci flow with uniformly PIC is isometric to either a family of shrinking cylinders (or their quotients) or the Bryant soliton.
+Combining these properties with the result \cite[Corollary 1.6]{BN:23} of Brendle and Naff, it follows that any $4$-dimensional $\kappa$-noncollapsed, noncompact, complete ancient solution to the Ricci flow with uniformly PIC is isometric to either a family of shrinking cylinders (or their quotients) or the Bryant soliton.

 \begin{rmk} However, each of the one-parameter family of $\Z_2\times O(3)$-invariant, yet non-rotationally symmetric, 4D steady gradient solitons constructed by Lai \cite{Lai1} has positive curvature operator $Rm>0$, hence PIC, but is not uniformly PIC.
 Thus, Lai's examples show that the assumption of uniformly PIC is strictly stronger than that of PIC.
-In fact, if a complete steady gradient soliton $( M^4, g, f)$ has uniformly PIC then it is asymptotically cylindrical and has linear scalar curvature decay from above and below; see \cite{Brendle14} for details. \end{rmk}
+In fact, if a complete steady gradient soliton $( M^4, g, f)$ has uniformly PIC then it is asymptotically cylindrical and has linear scalar curvature decay from above and below; see \cite{Brendle:14} for details. \end{rmk}

-On the other hand, motivated by the result of B.-L. Chen \cite{ChenBL:09} that any $3$-dimensional complete ancient solution to the Ricci flow must have $Rm\geq 0$, it is also natural to make the following
+On the other hand, motivated by the result of B.-L. Chen \cite{ChenBL:09} that any $3$-dimensional complete ancient solution to the Ricci flow must have $Rm\geq 0$, it is also natural to ask the following

-{\bf Conjecture/Question 6.1\footnote{Indeed, this question was raised by the first author at a colloquium talk given at Sun Yat-sen University (Guangzhou, China) in December, 2018.}.} Let $g(t)$ be a $4$-dimensional complete ancient solution to the Ricci flow on $M^4$ with PIC (or WPIC).
-Is it true that $g(t)$ necessarily has either nonnegative curvature operator $Rm\ge 0$ or WPIC$_2$?
+{\bf Question 6.1\footnote{This question was raised by the first author at a colloquium talk given at Sun Yat-sen University (Guangzhou, China) in December, 2018.}.} Let $g(t)$ be a $4$-dimensional complete ancient solution to the Ricci flow on $M^4$ with PIC (or WPIC).
+Is it true that $g(t)$ necessarily has nonnegative curvature operator $Rm\ge 0$?

 We conclude our paper with the following observation based on Theorem \ref{thm:4Dancient}.

 \begin{prop} Let $g(t)$, $-\infty <t\le 0$, be a $4$-dimensional complete ancient solution to the Ricci flow on $M^4$ with PIC.
 Suppose that